 From the Old Gangchon Station, you need to catch the free shuttle bus back to Gimyujeong Station.

-Why Gangchon Rail Bike is the best rail park
+Why Gangchon Rail Bike is the best rail bike park in Korea

 Gapyeong Rail Bike covers a distance of 8 km and you end where you started.
 At the halfway point, you turn around and begin pedaling back along the same route you’d just come from.

 On the other hand, Gangchon Rail Bike offers an 8.6 km one-way route which means you don’t pass the same settings twice.
 On top of this, Gangchon Rail Bike has more fun tunnels than Gapyeong Rail Bike.

 For these reasons, Gangchon Rail Bike is said to be a longer and more exciting route than Gapyeong Rail Bike.
 Purchase your Gangchon Rail Bike tickets here.

 Gangchon Rail Bike Ticket Price

 Tickets for the Gangchon Rail Bike are 30 000 KRW ($25) for the 2-seater bike or 40 000 KRW ($33) for the 4-seater bike.
 The VR experience is an additional 5 000 KRW ($5).

 You need to book your Gangchon Rail Bike tickets in advance if you want to get a seat in your preferred time slot.
 It’s an extremely popular rail bike so don’t be surprised if you arrive unprepared and everything’s sold out.